JongdaeHan/Adversarial_validation/README.md

 # experimental codes for adversalial validation

-if you need modified dataset(~17GB), please contact to elvenwhite@smu.ac.kr.
+if you need modified dataset(~17GB), please contact to elvenwhite@smu.ac.kr or aggsae@gmail.com .

 ## train